 Family Visits and Therapy

 During treatment, it’s important to reconcile with family.
 While some people do better with long-distance family treatment, others may prefer to have visits from parents or other family members.
 Because connecting with the past is vital, therapy sessions are held throughout treatment to give loved ones an opportunity to see, understand and participate in the patient’s growth.
 These family sessions are typically held over the phone for convenience.

 Patient safety is our top concern for your child during their stay at Next Generation Village Teen Drug and Alcohol Rehab.
 Due to the COVID pandemic, off-site visits have been suspended until further notice.
 While treatment will take place at Next Generation Village Teen Drug and Alcohol Rehab, there may be occasional off-site opportunities available like equine therapy.
 Off-site visit opportunities are determined by level of care and medical needs.
 With a range of on-site recreation options, including swimming, a gym, a basketball court and more available, there are plenty of activities available to aid in recovery.

 The Treatment Process

-The entire treatment process varies in length based on individual needs, but often lasts between 35 and 45 days.
+The entire treatment process varies in length based on individual needs, but often lasts between 35 and 45 days 40 and 50 days.
 After treatment, your child will return home equipped with the tools and resources they need to continue their recovery at home.
 Treatment may include: